Fresh Strawberry Tart

 Add the cornstarch to the egg mixture and beat on high speed for one minute.

 Add a ladle full of hot milk to the egg mixture and whisk.
 Pour that mixture into the remaining milk.
 This is your pastry cream.
-Cook the pastry cream on medium low heat, stirring constantly (I mean CONSTANTLY (unless you want scrambled eggs).
+Cook the pastry cream on medium low heat, stirring constantly (I mean CONSTANTLY unless you want scrambled eggs).
 Use a wooden spoon or a heatproof spatula do stir.

 Once the mixture starts boiling (you’ll see thick, popping hollow circles forming in the pastry cream) continue to cook for about one minute or until thick.

 Strain the pastry cream into a bowl using a fine mesh strainer.
+You can skip this step if the pastry cream is very smooth already.

 Let cool to room temperature.
 Whisk in the whipped cream.
 Spoon into your cooled tart shell.